Gary Alexander (politician)

 Gary C. Alexander is an American politician of the Republican Party.
 He served as a member of the Washington House of Representatives, representing the 2nd district and, as of 2013, is the interim Auditor of Thurston County.

 Early life and education

 Gary Alexander was born in Seattle.
-He graduated from the University of Washington and received an MBA from Pacific Lutheran University.
+He graduated from the University of Washington with a degree in business statistics and received an MBA from Pacific Lutheran University.

 Career

 In 1971, Alexander became a Finance Manager for State of Washington, until 1996.

 Alexander entered the private sector, first as Chief Financial Officer for Behavioral Health Resources and then as a finance manager for Philip Services.
 From 1993 to 1996 Alexander served as a member of the Port of Olympia commission, the elected body responsible for managing port facilities in Thurston County.

 Washington State Legislature

 Alexander was first elected to the Washington House of Representatives from the 20th district in 1996 and has been reelected continuously since.

 As a result of the Washington State Redistricting Commission, Alexander was pushed from his former District 20 into the District 2.
 On November 6, 2012, Alexander won the election and became a Republican member of Washington House of Representatives for District 2, Position 1.
 Alexander defeated Greg Hartman with 58.01% of the votes.
 Alexander began his term on January 14, 2013.

 In 2013 Alexander announced his resignation, effective as of the end of that year.
 His committee assignments in his last legislative term included the Government Operations and Elections committee, and the Appropriations committee.